gvwilson/sensibleadventures/cloudherd/reboot.md

         *   But animals gathering
         *   One soldier takes a brand from the fire to scare them off
         *   Gas slingshots it out of his hands (foreshadow Gas's slingshot)
+            *   slingshot sits in a little holster on his wooden leg
-        *   But the animals charge (bears, cougars, trolls)
+        *   the animals charge (bears, cougars, trolls)
-            *   Make the animals strange: the bears have glowing stripes
+            *   make the animals strange: the bears have glowing stripes
         *   Dorbu is the last one out, helping another soldier
     *   Flying home
         *   Gas rounds on Dorbu: "What in all the rotting hells was so important that you couldn't leave it behind?"
         *   Bonzon answers: "Our fallen.
 Those we could recover."
         *   Description of Bonzon
         *   Bonzon: "We'll return in the spring to lay the ghosts of those we couldn't."
-            *   The way he said it made it a simple statement of fact, like "Water flows downhill" or "The sun rises in the morning."
+            *   the way he said it made it a simple statement of fact, like "Water flows downhill" or "The sun rises in the morning."
+        *   one of the "soldiers" makes a wisecrack
+            *   Grappa Gas and Granna Fee: "You!"

 ## Chapter 3.
 Tension at Home